unfinishedideas/unfinishedideas/README.md

-# Welcome to Peter's Github page!
+# Welcome to Pete's Github page!

 ## About